hadron-sclang/hadron/README.md

 ## Extensibility and Interoperability

 An important feature of any high-level programming language like SuperCollider is the ability to link with lower-level system libraries to provide system functions such as filesystem, network, and peripheral access.
-Hadron depends on LLVM for native machine code generation, and another important function that LLVM can offer is to enable lazy linking to libraries.
-This, with supporting engineering, should allow calls to C and C++-based libraries from SuperCollider code *without* recompilation of either the interpreter or the class library.
+Hadron will extend the SuperCollider grammar with type hinting and function signatures to enable calling C and C++ functions *directly* from the language runtime.
+The Hadron C API will hopefully enable a wide variety of interoperability and extensibility options, while also allowing the core library to remain small, delegating many functions (such as UI and MIDI frameworks) to extensions.

 ## Usability